hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 So when the average speed reaches 20 km/h or less, and the sensor isn’t already in the HEAVY traffic level, set the level to HEAVY and send an alert.

-Which means we need to know the average speed.
+This means we need to know the average speed.
 Here is the rule to compute it using the Drools rule DSL (domain-specific language):

 ![](/img/picture10.png)